 When a student chooses to officially withdraw from EGSC, prior to the end of an academic term, they must first complete a "Withdrawal" form.
-The student should obtain this form from the Registrar's office or from the Registrar's Office Webpage.
-This form must be completed and returned to the Registrar's Office no later than the Last Day to Withdraw without Academic Penalty, which is noted on the academic calendar.
+The student should obtain this form from the Records Office or from the Records Office Webpage.
+This form must be completed and returned to the Records Office no later than the Last Day to Withdraw without Academic Penalty, which is noted on the academic calendar.